KoichiKiyokawa/rhodash/README.md

 ## API

-You can see utility methods list [here](https://github.com/KoichiKiyokawa/rhodash/tree/main/src)
+You can see utility methods document [here](https://rhodash.vercel.app/).

 ## Comparison